CREESTL/Phoenix/README.md

 - Bot hears the "**Swap**" event in the pool once again.
 - Bot compares USDC and USDT prices
   - **USDT** turns out to have a higher price
-- Bot calculates maximum USDT amount Y3 that has price impact no more than 0.05%
+- Bot calculates optimal USDT amount Y3
 - Bot checks if swapping Y3 USDT is profitable (we receive **X3>Y3** amount of USDC tokens)
 - Bot swaps Y3 USDT for X3 USDC
 - User's balances: